wryan67/ads1115_rpi_lib/readme.md

 # ADS1115 Raspberry Pi Library

-This app will read the values on a0-a3 and print them on the screen, reference voltage can be set on the command line
+This library reads the ADS1115 chip and returns the voltage on the selected pin to the calling program.
+The example app will read an ADS1115 chip and print the voltage values from pins a0-a3 on the screen.

 Copyright (c) 2019 Wade Ryan